gregorias/ledger-sak/README.md

 # Ledger Swiss Army Knife

-A collection of tools for working with [Ledger files](https://plaintextaccounting.org/) (for now only one tool though).
+A collection of tools for working with [ledger files](https://plaintextaccounting.org/) (for now only one tool though).

 ## Tools